Viral claims about Donald Trump's hush money trial, fact checked

 "This pattern of attacking family members of presiding jurists and attorneys assigned to [Trump's] cases serves no legitmate purpose," Merchan wrote of Trump in the gag order.
 "It merely injects fear in those assigned or called to participate in the proceedings, that not only they, but their family members as well, are 'fair game' for Defendant's vitriol."

-Trump is still allowed to criticize Judge Merchan or Bragg.
+Trump is still allowed to criticize Merchan and Bragg.
 And the former president may talk about the case publicly and call the trial political if he wishes.

 However, Trump's lawyers have challenged the order and said it is unconstitutional because it curbs his free speech rights.
 Trump's request to lift the order will now go to a five-judge panel for consideration.